leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/transform/smooth.rst

    is a non-destructive alternative to the Smooth tool.

-Laplacian Smooth
+Smooth Laplacian
 ================

 .. admonition:: Reference
    :class: refbox

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Context Menu --> Laplacian Smooth`
+   :Menu:      :menuselection:`Context Menu --> Smooth Laplacian`

-See the :doc:`Laplacian Smooth Modifier </modeling/modifiers/deform/laplacian_smooth>` for details.
+See the :doc:`Smooth Laplacian Modifier </modeling/modifiers/deform/laplacian_smooth>` for details.

-Laplacian smooth uses an alternative smoothing algorithm that better preserves larger details and this way the overall shape of the mesh.
-Laplacian smooth exists as a mesh operation and as a non-destructive modifier.
+Smooth Laplacian uses an alternative smoothing algorithm that better preserves larger details and this way the overall shape of the mesh.
+Smooth Laplacian exists as a mesh operation and as a non-destructive modifier.

 .. note:: Real Smoothing versus Shading Smoothing